 But some disadvantages of licensed software do not escape my attention.
 They are as follows:

 - proprietary software solutions can be bulky and contain components unnecessary for the customer;

 - in the long run, licensed products are costly because of periodic payments and paid updates;

 - dependence on a vendor in proprietary software customization;

 - lack of flexibility and speed in necessary update development.

-In my mind, licensed software solutions will prosper as long as corporate business exists.
+In my mind, licensed software solutions will prosper as long as the corporate business exists.
 That is why it is much easier to buy a ready-made program than to develop a new one from scratch.

-Our experts described the open source vs proprietary software pros and cons.
+Our experts described the open-source vs proprietary software pros and cons.
 But, the decision as to which one suits you best is a tough call.
 To help you decide, Denis and Sergey leave you with one final gem of wisdom – when choosing a software solution, always bear in mind:

 - your budget;

 On one hand, an open platform provides greater flexibility, but it can be more vulnerable to cyber threats.
 On the other hand, proprietary software is easier to use but limits your options and leads to higher costs in the long term.